techno-tim/techno-tim.github.io/_posts/2022-08-06-kube-traefik-cert-manager-le.md

 kubectl get svc --all-namespaces -o wide
 ```

-should see traefik with the specified IP
+We should see traefik with the specified IP

 ```console
 NAMESPACE        NAME              TYPE           CLUSTER-IP      EXTERNAL-IP     PORT(S)                      AGE   SELECTOR